 At Seaboard Foods, we are committed to raising healthy pigs to produce safe, delicious pork.
-Our veterinary team of eight develops and oversees a comprehensive total care plan, which includes proper housing, keeping our barns clean, feeding our pigs a balanced, nutritious diet and ministering vaccinations – all designed to keep our pigs as healthy as possible.
+Our veterinary team develops and oversees a comprehensive total care plan, which includes proper housing, keeping our barns clean, feeding our pigs a balanced, nutritious diet and administering vaccinations – all designed to keep our pigs as healthy as possible.
 Our goal is to keep our pigs healthy and minimize the use of antibiotics, but there are occasions when we need to use antibiotics to control the spread of disease in our herds or to treat a disease when it is diagnosed.
 Without this treatment program, the pigs may suffer and the pork products from those animals may not meet quality expectations.

 When does Seaboard Foods use antibiotics?